Slow Website

 timezone : America/Los_Angeles

-This target IP address is still registered to Cloudflare located in San Francisco.
-But registration data is not necessarily identical to where the actual server is located.
+This target IP address is still registered to Cloudflare, located in San Francisco.
+However, the registration data is not necessarily identical to where the actual server is located.

-One hop before reaching the target, the trace reveals that we are hopping ipv4.de-cix.ham.de.as13335.cloudflare.com which is located in Hamburg, Germany, just around the corner from my location:
+One hop before reaching the target, the trace reveals that we are hopping through ipv4.de-cix.ham.de.as13335.cloudflare.com, which is located in Hamburg, Germany, just around the corner from my location:

 PS> irm ipinfo.io/185.1.210.10/json